jennosgroup/laramedia/README.md

+# Laramedia

-## About Laramedia
+### About

-A media library package for Laravel.
+Laramedia is a media library package for Laravel that allows you to upload and manage files through a graphical interface.

+### Installation

+Install with composer via command `composer require jennosgroup/laramedia`.

 ## Setup

+We need to allow a few things to be accessed globally.

 - Add listings js file to html head
 - php artisan migrate